khudgins/documentation/automation/deployment_configuration/data_sources.rst

 Data Sources
 ------------

-To upload a data source into enStratus, navigate to Automation > Data Source Images and select add data source.
+To upload a data source into Enstratius, navigate to Automation > Data Source Images and select add data source.

 A data source can be a database backup file.
 For example, for a MySQL database, the data